MiaooZheng/Bot/README.md

 --------------------
 Current plan:
 - finish the rest of code, choose size, add to cart and checkout. (done)
-- connect to email and when I receive notification from store, run the above code immediately.
+- connect to email and when I receive notification from store, run the above code immediately. or
-- use airflow to automatically check availability per 30mins and buy if available.
+- use airflow to automatically check availability per hour and send email to me and i can buy it manually. (avoid multiple purchase for the same item).